thibaut-neoledge/azure-docs.fr-fr/articles/application-insights/app-insights-how-do-i.md

     </DeploymentEvent>

     ```
-* [ASP.NET] Générez automatiquement BuildInfo.config dans MSBuild.
-Pour ce faire, ajoutez quelques lignes à votre fichier .csproj :
+* [ASP.NET] Generate BuildInfo.config automatically in MSBuild.
+To do this, add a few lines to your .csproj file:

     ```XML